syncthing/docs/users/untrusted.rst

 =============================

 It is possible to set a password on a folder when it's shared with another device.
-Data sent will be encrypted by this password, and data received will be decrypted by the same password.
+Data sent will be encrypted at rest by this password, and data received will be decrypted by the same password.

 .. note::

     The data is encrypted using both the password and the folder ID.
-You shouldn't ever need the folder ID as it's stored in the folder marker, however to be on the safe side make sure you store both securely and reliably.
+You shouldn't ever need the folder ID as it's stored in the folder marker, however to be on the safe side, make sure you store both securely and reliably.

 As an example, lets assume a *trusted* device ``T1``, maybe your laptop.
 You